JonKim-bot/stellar/readme.txt

 DESCRIPTION:

 STELLAR is a creative and modern HTML template designed for agencies, studios or any creative profession.
-Stellar is fully responsive and retina-ready.
+Earthman is fully responsive and retina-ready.
 This template has animating stats section, stylish portfolio section, built-in Mailchimp integration and much more.
 It is built with clean and organized code making it very easy to customize.